K - Type of keysV - Type of values@Evolving public interface KStream<K,V>

 an internally generated name, and "-repartition" is a fixed suffix.

-You can retrieve all generated internal topic names via Topology.describe()
+You can retrieve all generated internal topic names via Topology.describe().

 All data of this stream will be redistributed through the repartitioning topic by writing all records to it,

-and rereading all records from it, such that the resulting KGroupedStream
+and rereading all records from it, such that the resulting KGroupedStream is partitioned on the new key.

-This operation is equivalent to calling selectKey(KeyValueMapper)
+This operation is equivalent to calling selectKey(KeyValueMapper) followed by groupByKey().

-'s records using windowed inner equi join with default
+KStream's records using windowed inner equi join with default

 serializers and deserializers.

-The join is computed on the records' key with join attribute thisKStream.key == otherKStream.key
+The join is computed on the records' key with join attribute thisKStream.key == otherKStream.key.

 Furthermore, two records are only joined if their timestamps are close to each other as defined by the given

-, i.e., the window defines an additional join predicate on the record timestamps.
+JoinWindows, i.e., the window defines an additional join predicate on the record timestamps.

-For each pair of records meeting both join predicates the provided ValueJoiner
+For each pair of records meeting both join predicates the provided ValueJoiner will be called to compute

 a value (with arbitrary type) for the result record.